MitchMarq42/dotfiles/README.md

 To make it run automatically on gyroscope/accelerometer events, learn C or something.

 Instead, bind it to a hotkey.
-I currently have it bound to ctrl+alt+arrowkey via sxhkd (https://wiki.archlinux.org/title/sxhkd):
+On Xorg I have it bound to ctrl+alt+arrowkey via sxhkd (https://wiki.archlinux.org/title/sxhkd):

     control + alt + Up
         /home/mitch/.local/bin/mrandr inverted